serenity4/personal-website/index.md

 Hello there!
 I am Cédric Belmant, Julia programmer and applied mathematician.

-I have been starting an effort to bring advanced graphics programming capabilities to the Julia ecosystem since 2020, and thought to share my journey with you -- feel free to take a look at [my articles](/articles/) 🙂
+I have started an effort to bring advanced graphics programming and application development capabilities to the Julia ecosystem since 2020, and thought to share my journey with you -- feel free to take a look at [my articles](/articles/) 🙂